Now, you want to figure out the answer to the question: Which are the best sewing machine brands and which are the worst?

 10 Best Sewing Machine Brands

-It is one of the four big sewing machine companies built in Switzerland.
+Bernina is one of the four big sewing machine companies built in Switzerland.
 This sewing machine brand has roots that date back to the 19th century.
-The name Bernina is taken from Piz Bernina—meaning mountain in alps.
+The name Bernina is taken from Piz Bernina—meaning mountain in the alps.
 It was founded in the year 1983.

 This sewing machine definitely has a very reputed name for being one of the top sewing machine brands.
 Also, it produces very high-quality sewing machines.
 This is one of the very few sewing machine brands that still has a factory in its origin, i.e., Switzerland.
 It also has a factory in Thailand.